 This still leaves an incredibly broad range of games.
 So the next step is to identify which of these games will best appeal to your intended audience.
 Maybe they like traditional card games, a particular theme, or be wowed by a visual factor.
 Or you see them as a type of gamer: competitive, thoughtful or theatrical.
 The idea is to give those tainted by poor high street game experiences (hello Monopoly) a glimpse into our fantastic hobby.

 Below you’ll find 10 games I’ve had (or seen) great success with and that many list as games that got them into the hobby.
-I largely chose big names as they’re in print – and if you decide to get any from Amazon, please click here to help the blog.
+I largely chose big names as they’re in print.
 I’ve also given quite a few alternatives.
 And I’m at the end of the social medias/email to answer specific queries.

 The best gateway games – board games

 Ticket to Ride (Released 2004, 2-5 players, 60-90 minutes, age 8+)